A Fire Inside EP

 A Fire Inside EP is an extended play by American rock band AFI.
-It was released on September 29, 1998, through Adeline Records.
+It was released on August 14, 1998, through Adeline Records.
 The EP is titled after the band's full moniker, first revealed with their previous album, Shut Your Mouth and Open Your Eyes.
 The release includes two original songs and two covers.
 It is the first release to mention Hunter Burgan as a permanent member, and the last to feature founding guitarist Mark Stopholese.
-Behind the CD tray is the message "Nothing can erase the damage done".

-In November 2010, Adeline Records released a special edition pressing on purple vinyl, limited to 500 copies.
+In November 2010, Adeline Records released a special-edition pressing on purple vinyl, limited to 500 copies.